silviasyu/MBTA_Database/README.md

 ## Installation
 1. Clone the repository
-2. Open MySQL workbench and connect to your MySQL database then import "LiklikadceNYuS_dump.sql" (This action will create the database 'mbtadb' along with all the necessary tables, data, functions and procedures.)
+2. Open MySQL workbench and connect to your MySQL database then import dump file using the "import "mbta_db_dump.sql" command.
+(This action will create the database 'mbtadb' along with all the necessary tables, data, functions and procedures.)

 ## How to Use
 1. Open the terminal and navigate to the directory of the cloned repository.
-2. Run "python LiklikadceNYuS_app_code.py" or "python3 LiklikadceNYuS_app_code.py"
+2. Run "python mbta_db_app_code.py" or "python3 mbta_db_app_code.py"
 3. Enter your MySQL workbench credentials

 ## Activity Diagram (user flow of the system)